We are responsible for managing an estimated 80,000 trees and 100 hectares of woodland.

 In all other situations, you will be required to pay.
 If your application is successful we will provide you with a quotation before you decide whether or not to proceed.
 The quotation will include all costs including an administrative fee of £55, the cost of the tree surgery, road closures where necessary and £190 towards the cost of planting a replacement tree whenever a tree is removed.
 VAT will also be chargeable on the total amount.

-Basingstoke and Deane Borough Council will organise the work using our own contractors.
+The council will organise the work using our own contractors.
 If your application is successful it does not give you the right to cut down or prune the tree yourself.

 Even if your application is successful, if you or a privately appointed tree surgeon prunes or removes the tree we may take enforcement action against you.